-- 3.3 The Act requires that the Council include in its pay policy statement, its approach to the publication and access to information relating to the remuneration of chief officers.
-Remuneration includes salary or payment for a contract for services, expenses, bonuses, and performance related pay as well as severance payments.
-The definition of chief officers includes the head of paid service, statutory chief officers, non-statutory chief officers and those who report to them. - 3.4 Section 38(2) of the Act also requires the Council to set out its policy on remuneration for its highest paid staff alongside its policies towards its lowest paid employees. - 3.5 The Council must, in setting pay policy statements have regard to any guidance issued by the Welsh Ministers.
-Back in May 2017, the Welsh Government published updated guidance under Section 40 of the Act entitled 'Pay Accountability in Local Government in Wales'.
-Due regard has been given to this guidance in the preparation of the proposed Pay Policy Statement.
-The Pay Policy Statement also has due regard to the Accounts and Audit (Wales) Regulations 2014. - 3.6 The Pay Policy Statement must be approved by a resolution of full Council before it comes into force.
-Once in force it must be complied with, although full Council may amend it during the relevant financial year.
-It must be published on the Council's website as soon as reasonably practicable after approval or amendment. - 3.7 A Pay Policy Statement meeting the legal requirements of the Localism Act 2011 and having regard to the Welsh Government guidance is annexed at Appendix A and is recommended for approval by Council. - 3.8 This report has been prepared and written by the Director of Human Resources and Head of Legal Services and the Pay Policy reflects the current grading of those officers.
-Given recent cases where concerns have been expressed about Officers being involved in the preparation of reports that affect their own pay, this point is explicitly drawn to the attention of Members of the Council. - 3.9 It should be noted however that any officer of the Council writing this report would be in the same position.
+- payments made by a devolved Welsh authority.
+In terms of this Council, thankfully we had no employees impacted by the Cap whilst it was in operation between November 2020 and the 12th February 2021. - 3.9 A Pay Policy Statement meeting the legal requirements of the Localism Act 2011 and having regard to the Welsh Government guidance is attached at Appendix A and is recommended for approval by Council. - 3.10 This report has been prepared and written by the Director of Human Resources and Director of Legal Services and the Pay Policy reflects the current grading of those officers.
+Given previous cases where concerns have been expressed about Officers being involved in the preparation of reports that affect their own pay, this point is explicitly drawn to the attention of Members of the Council. - 3.11 It should be noted however that any officer of the Council writing this report would be in the same position.
 It is also important to note that this Pay Policy statement provides an accurate summary of the Council's current policy for the purposes of publication under the Localism Act.
 What is also important to note is that this policy is not specifically about the authors in an individual capacity otherwise than as part of the Council's group of Chief Officers.